-According to the National Highway Traffic Administration, farm equipment vehicles (other than trucks) were involved in 92 fatal crashes across the nation, with six of those occurring in Indiana.
+According to the National Highway Traffic Safety Administration, farm equipment vehicles were involved in 73 fatal crashes across the U.S. in 2017.

-The following list includes several safety tips provided by the Indiana Department of Homeland Security.
+The following list includes several safety tips for motorists approaching large farm equipment:

-- Avoid tailgating, as some farm equipment might have to make sudden stops along the road.
+- Do not tailgate farm vehicles, as they might have to make sudden stops along the road.

 - Do not try to pass a slow-moving vehicle on the left without ensuring that the vehicle is not planning a left turn.
 It may appear that the driver is pulling over for you to pass when it is actually preparing to turn.
 You will drive right into its path, endangering yourself and the farmer.

 The following organizations will be working together to share these safety tips during planting season: Hoosier Ag Today, Indiana Department of Homeland Security, Indiana Department of Transportation, and the Indiana State Police.